ArtsiomSakratar/SimpleApps/README.md

 # SimpleApps

-Here are all my simple swift apps.
+Here are all my simple Swift apps.